Timbersaw-wangzw/GDC_Lifted_WED/README.md

 ![real experiments scene](https://github.com/Timbersaw-wangzw/GDC_Lifted_WED/blob/main/realScene.png)

-You can run directly `simulationICP.m` and `realICP.m` about simulation and real experiments
+You can run directly `simulationICP.m` and `realICP.m` about simulation and real experiments.
+There are some registration results shown below